sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Lifebound (faction)__
   - A card faction.
 Lifebound cards tends to provide Runes and Honor, and utilize Unite heavily.
 - __Light Card__
   - Cards with a sun icon in the upper right hand corner.
-Gains a bonus if it is currently Day time.
+Gains a bonus if it is currently Day.
 - __Mechana (faction)__
   - A card faction.
 Construct-heavy.
 Constructs tend to have very high Honor value.
 Mechana heroes tend to gain bonuses related to constructs which are in play.
 - __Monster (card)__